 In addition to their intern duties, students take a course on Florida politics and attend a number of seminars featuring major political and policy actors in the state.
-Students can earn additional academic credit through web courses, an independent study with UF faculty or as a transient student at FSU.
-Interns are required to live and work in Tallahassee during the full duration of the spring semester (January through April).
-A mandatory orientation session is held in Gainesville in late November or early December where the previous year's interns will discuss the internship with accepted applicants.
+Students can earn additional academic credit through web courses or an independent study with UF faculty.
+Interns are required to live and work in Tallahassee during the full duration of the legislative session.

 The application process is presently closed.
 The information on these pages is posted to provide readers with background information.

 For additional program information please contact Dr. Sheila Dickison at email@example.com or (352) 846-1575.